-The Lake District has to be one of the most dog friendly places in the country!
-Keswick has been named 'Most Dog Friendly Town in Britain’ for three years by the Kennel Club, and there’s plenty of pet-friendly attractions, walks and accommodation across the whole national park.
+The Lake District has to be one of the most dog-friendly places in the country!
+Keswick has been named 'Most dog-friendly town in Britain’ for 3 years on-the-trot by the Kennel Club, and there’s plenty of pet-friendly attractions, walks and accommodation across the whole national park.

 Dogs really do become members of the family, so a long walk together is made even better when you can finish off with a hearty pub meal and a drink somewhere you know your four-legged companion will be made just as welcome!
 Here's our guide to some of the Lake District's top dog-friendly pubs and inns.